The Idea Test

 Hypothesis testing is a way of testing new ideas against your strategy, objectives and context.
 Before running away with a brilliant new idea, it needs to be checked to see how good it really is and how well it fits with who you are and what you do.

-2. Second filter - test the Objective against the benefits and detriments to see if it is desirable.
+3. Third filter - test the Objective against the benefits and detriments to see if it is desirable.

 Idea Test

 To begin with, you have to set the scene, to understand the context in which you operate.
-What’s your business environment, customers, suppliers, competitors?
-What’s your Vision and Mission, your raison d’être?
+If you don’t know where you are, you can’t be sure where your change will take you.

-Test the Hypothesis against the context to see if it's relevant, appropriate and feasible.
-Will it be good for your business?
+Second filter - pass the Hypothesis through the context to see if it's relevant, appropriate and feasible.
+Will your new idea be good for your business?
 Do you have the capacity and capability to do it?
-Are you comfortable that it fits with the sort of people you are?

 A benefit is a result that a stakeholder perceives to be of value

-A benefit needs a stakeholder, someone has to see its merit.
-“What’s in it for me?” is a subjective judgement.
+However, the definition of benefit helps us define the things around it like outcome and objective.
 Get away from features and outcomes.
-It’s got to be perceived as being valuable; improving sales, reducing complaints, stopping costly processes, not improving network performance, reducing down-time and stopping legacy systems.
+It’s got to be perceived as being valuable, e.g. improving sales, reducing complaints, stopping costly processes, not improving network performance, reducing down-time and stopping legacy systems.
+Use a Benefits Map to plot the cause – effect links.

 • Appropriate – it’s the right thing to do